 - You can absolutely make your own tomato sauce, or buy your favorite tomato sauce.
 Usually when I choose to make pizza, it is because I am exhausted and want comfort food, and making red tomato sauce that will inevitably splat onto my clothing will only make me frustrated if I am already having an exhausting day or week, so I reach for a favorite tomato sauce at the market.

-- Spread approximately one cup on each pizza, leaving the sides free of sauce, so you have an edge to grab.
+- Spread approximately one cup of the red sauce on each pizza, leaving the sides free of sauce, so you have an edge to grab.

 - Place the slices of mozzarella as generously over the sauce as is your preference.